 Don'ts

-- Consider your laptop and sofa or comfy chair to be your office.
-This won’t end well!
-Using your laptop and comfy space as a change of scenery is acceptable, just not a long-term solution.
+- Consider your laptop and a comfy chair or sofa to be your office.
+It won't end well!
+Using your computer and a comfortable space for a change of scenery is acceptable, but it's not a long-term solution.

 - Work in the dark

-- Let personal business creep into your workspace (this can be a real challenge when working from home, but I found keeping a specific location for personal business such as health info and bills keeps my workspace, well, working).
+- Let personal business creep into your workspace (this can be a real challenge when working from home, but I found that keeping a specific location for personal business, such as health information and bills, keeps my workspace, well, working).

 Next Up – Have a Plan

-More than all other reasons combined, I’ve experienced more haphazard, barely productive days simply because I didn’t have a plan.
-When working from home, it’s too freakin' easy to just start handling the email or picking up where you left off on a project, and suddenly…it’s noon.
+More than all other reasons combined, I've experienced more haphazard, barely productive days simply because I didn't have a plan.
+When working from home, it's too freakin' easy to start handling the email or picking up where you left off on a project, and suddenly… it's noon.
 Darn, it!

 I'm not always great at this, but having the plan done the night before always works better!